min2ha/ukwa-site/content/target/72296/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: 'Abba think Brexit is a disaster': EU chief mocks May for boogying at Tory conference after she vows Britain WILL leave without a deal if Brussels won't compromise

 Guy Verhofstadt, the European Parliament's chief negotiator,  mocked Theresa May for boogying on stage to Abba at her crunch Tory party conference speech in 2018